 Preparation helps you identify the skills and qualities needed in the role and assesses if a potential candidate has those qualifications.

-Being prepared also shows the job applicant that you value their time and that you’re serious about finding the right person for the role.
+Being prepared also shows the job applicant that you value their time and are serious about finding the right person for the role.

-This can help create a positive atmosphere in which they feel comfortable to open up and share more information about themselves, allowing you to get a better understanding of their skills and character.
+This can help create a positive atmosphere in which they feel comfortable opening up and sharing more information about themselves, allowing you to understand their skills and character better.

 Does the candidate have the appropriate educational qualifications or training for this position?